iamakshat01/Quick-Poll/README.md

 ## 2. Backend

 1. Run `npm install`.
 2. We used MongoDB Atlas for hosted database, you can have a local database if you want but we recommend using Atlas.
-If you are using Atlas replace your database link in keys.js file of backend.
+If you are using Atlas replace your database link in env file of backend.
 3. Set your JWT secret in env file of backend.

 Run `npm start` in the Backend repo first and then `yarn start` in Frontend .